mackenzie-remote/hugoblog/content/blog/2024/05/story-time-job-05-p1-managed-security-provider/index.md

 5. The Sales Guy Who Was Actually The Managing Director

 He was not a good Sales Person, and we all knew the company was doomed (foreshadowing!)

+## To Be Continued

+There were lots of stories from this job..